beyondsimulations/web-embedded-chat/README.md

 ## Acknowledgments

-Thanks to the Claussen-Simon-Stiftung for funding the wider research project this infrastructure is part of, and to the student assistant working with me from September 2025 through March 2026 on prompt iteration, focus group sessions, and integrating the course content.
+Thanks to the student assistant working with me from September 2025 through March 2026 on prompt iteration, focus group sessions, and integrating the course content.

 The Socratic side of the system draws on the standard typology of Socratic questions (clarification, assumptions, reasons, perspectives, implications) adapted to the specific places where students get stuck in optimization modelling.